 Submissions from both authors and literary agents are invited.
 The simplest, fastest way to contact us is by email.

 Often, prospective authors have had a chance to meet a McFarland editor at a conference or are otherwise already acquainted with an editor.
 If so, feel free to direct your query or proposal to the attention of a specific editor, but it is best emailed to firstname.lastname@example.org so that it is expedited into our proposal evaluation process.
-If your submission will be made to the attention of a specific editor, but please do not submit it to more than one.
+Feel free to mark your submission to the attention of a specific editor, but please do not submit it to more than one.